leereilly/help.github.com/_posts/2008-01-02-create-a-repo.markdown

 2. <span class="step-title">Commit your README</span>

-	Now that you have your README set up, it&ldquo;s time to commit it.
+	Now that you have your README set up, it&rsquo;s time to commit it.
 A commit is essentially a snapshot of all the files in your project at a particular point in time.
 In the prompt, type the following code:

 	<div class="more-info">
 		<h4 class="compressed">More about commits</h4>